suman421159/suman421159-CSCI4622-001-ML-Fall2024-Project/README.md

 ### Conclusion
 VisionQuest leverages cutting-edge machine learning technologies to offer a scalable and environmentally friendly checkout solution, promising significant improvements in efficiency and waste reduction.

+The model with the 91 percent accuracy was mainly done and completed by Jackson Sutherland (it was pushed to this remote repository by Suman Upreti).